Skip to main content

 Emergency Contact Information

 All residential students are required to provide the University with Emergency Contact information.
-Students should review and update this information in their myOswego account annually or when information changes.
+Students are expected to review and update this information in their myOswego account annually or when information changes.

 Employment Opportunities